 Search and Filter Logs

-LynxDB provides multiple ways to find the events you need: full-text search across raw log text, field-value filters, boolean operators, wildcards, and the WHERE command for typed expressions.
+LynxDB provides multiple ways to find the events you need: full-text search across raw log text, field-value filters, boolean operators, wildcards, and the where operator for typed expressions.
 This guide shows how to use each technique.

 Search for a keyword